ComputeBnB/ComputeBnB/README.md

 ### Recommendation

-Use Docker if it is easy to integrate quickly.
+Use Docker as the default execution path.
 Do not use VMs for this hackathon.

 #### Docker